IzzatCORP/IzzatYellowMusic/README.md

 # IzzatYellowMusic
-IzzatYellowMusic is a Music .
+IzzatYellowMusic is a Music Bot (alpha) .
 Worked by Python , Created by @IzzatCORP